mpkelly/react-tree/README.md

 #### Styling

-React Tree doesn't provide styling but does set some data attributes on wrapper elements.
+React Tree doesn't provide styling because it doesn't render anythign by itself but it does set some data attributes on wrapper elements.
 Here's some styling from one of the examples:

 ```CSS